 Paddock et al. [1] in 1986 demonstrated for the first-time thermal diffusivity measurements from thin metal films using picosecond transient thermoreflectance to measure the thermal properties of metal films as thin as 100 nm.
 The thermal conductivity of the material is based on an ultrafast heating pulse inducing a change in the index of refraction of the material, and therefore a change in the optical properties.
-The ultrafast pump-probe technique is a two-laser beam technique that depends on one laser for heating the surface (pump), while another laser probes the heating effect on the material via reflection (Figure 2).
+The ultrafast pump-probe technique is a two-laser beam technique that depends on one laser for heating the surface (pump), while another laser probes the heating effect on the material via reflection (Figure 1).
 Technology has evolved using a femtosecond laser instead of a picosecond laser, different colors for the pump and probe (better discrimination) and the optical modulation of the laser beam to enhance the signal-to-noise ratio.
 Additional improvements have been added with the interference of two optical beams reflected from the front surface and scattering depth.
 These improvements have resulted in the understanding of thermal properties of nanoparticles with dimensions less than 10 nm.
 Other variants include the ultrafast demagnetization of a sample while probing its recovery, such as the magneto-optical Kerr effect.

-Figure 2.
+Figure 1.
 The pump-probe temporal surface dynamics.

-The advances in pump-probe technologies can be used to demonstrate the detection and quantification of He bubbles in steel and other metals.
-The beta decay of tritium results in the formation of He, which precipitate in bubbles.
-The He precipitates damage the metal crystal lattice producing phonon scattering points.
+The advances in pump-probe laser technologies can be used to demonstrate the detection and quantification of damage in materials.
+The beta decay of tritium results in the formation of 3He, which precipitate in bubbles.
+The 3He precipitates damage the metal crystal lattice producing phonon scattering points.
 Phonons (collective excitation in a periodic, elastic arrangement of atoms or molecules in condensed matter) produced during the laser heating pulse travels through the crystal lattice until thermalization.
 The presence of defects in the lattice shortens the phonon lifetime.
 This effect will be valuable to determine the crystal lattice damage by the beta decay and precipitation of He bubbles.

 Since metals do not show Raman bands, the best option is to measure the phonon lifetime based on thermal conductivity.
-Previous work by Weisensee et al. [2] measured the effect of ion irradiation on the thermal conductivity of $UO_2$ , and $U_3O_8$ using TDTR.
+Previous work by Weisensee et al. [2] measured the effect of ion irradiation on the thermal conductivity of UO_2 , and U_3O_8 using TDTR.
 Thermal conductivity measurements via TDTR were also used to characterize radiation-induced damage of ZIRLO [3], a low oxidation Zircaloy, and in silicon.
 Lattice impurities have been shown to affect the thermal conductivity of materials.
-For instance, oxygen impurities changed the thermal conductivity of beta-Si3N4 [4] from 120 W/m-K to 88 W/m-K.
+For instance, oxygen impurities changed the thermal conductivity of beta-Si3N4 [4] from 120 W/m-K to 88 W/m-K. The same techniques can be used to study acoustic and optical phonons in a material.